-His one-man show “Love Affair: A Jewish Musical Journey” has been seen throughout the United States at synagogues and conventions and workshops.
+His one-person show “Love Affair: A Jewish Musical Journey” has been seen throughout the United States at synagogues and conventions and workshops.

 Evan has been involved in inter-cultural affairs through the production of choral festivals, multi-cultural workshops, and clinics.
 He is currently on the faculty of Hebrew Union College and is the cantor for the school’s synagogue.
 Also, Evan is on the editorial board of the CCAR Press.